replicatedhq/help-center/content/docs/swarm/packaging-an-application/overview.md

 ```

 There are other keys, not listed here, that are required to enable advanced functionality.
-To see more, [continue reading](/docs/swarm/packaging-an-application/supported-properties) or head to the [Docker Swarm examples](/docs/swarm/examples/).
+To see more, see the [Docker Swarm examples](/docs/swarm/examples/).